-Table 4140A provides the standards that govern the construction of conventional singlefamily dwellings.
-These standards apply only to single-family dwellings and any additions, alterations, or attachments which utilize on-site sewage disposal systems.
-Standards for singlefamily dwellings which utilize sewer or community treatment systems are contained in Section 4140B.
+Table 4140A provides the standards that govern the construction of conventional single-family dwellings.
+These standards apply only to single-family dwellings which utilize on-site sewage disposal systems.
+Standards for single-family dwellings which utilize sewer or community treatment systems are contained in Section 4140B.